datoviz/datoviz/README.md

 <!-- INTRODUCTION -->

+**Datoviz** is an open-source, high-performance GPU scientific data visualization library written in **C/C++** on top of the **Vulkan** graphics API.
+It provides raw ctypes bindings in **Python**.
+In the long term, Datoviz will mostly be used as a **VisPy 2.0 backend**.

-**Datoviz** is an open-source, high-performance GPU scientific data visualization library written in C/C++.
-Designed for speed, visual quality, and scalability, it supports 2D/3D interactive rendering of large datasets and GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).
+Designed for speed, visual quality, and scalability to datasets comprising up to $10^6$-$10^8$ points, it supports 2D/3D interactive rendering and minimal GUIs via [Dear ImGui](https://github.com/ocornut/imgui/).

-Despite its roots dating back over 10 years, Datoviz remains an early-stage library that would greatly benefit from increased community feedback.

-The experimental [**v0.1x version**](https://datoviz.org/) was released in 2021.

-The **v0.2x version** is now available (in a separate Git branch) for adventurous users to test and provide feedback.

-Datoviz is closely related to **VisPy**, as it is being developed by one of the VisPy cofounders.
-VisPy 2.0 will offer a high-level scientific API that supports a Datoviz renderer, as well as a Matplotlib renderer and potentially others.
+**Warning:** Datoviz is still in its early stages and would greatly benefit from increased community feedback, especially regarding binaries, packaging, and hardware compatibility.
+The API is still in flux, so expect regular (but hopefully minimal) breaking changes for now.
+The current working version is **v0.2** and documentation is only available on GitHub for now.
+The documentation website is still about the **deprecated v0.1**.

 <!-- SCREENSHOTS -->

-## Screenshots from the v0.1x version
+## Screenshots from the v0.1 version

 ![](https://raw.githubusercontent.com/datoviz/data/master/screenshots/datoviz.jpg)
 *Credits: mouse brain volume: [Allen SDK](https://alleninstitute.github.io/AllenSDK/).
 France: [Natural Earth](https://www.naturalearthdata.com/).
 Molecule: [Crystal structure of S. pyogenes Cas9 from PDB](https://www.rcsb.org/structure/4cmp) (thanks to Eric for conversion to OBJ mesh).
 Earth: [Pixabay](https://pixabay.com/fr/illustrations/terre-planet-monde-globe-espace-1617121/).
 Raster plot: IBL.
 3D human brain: [Anneke Alkemade et al. 2020](https://www.frontiersin.org/articles/10.3389/fnana.2020.536838/full), thanks to Pierre-Louis Bazin and Julia Huntenburg.*